David-J3R/classic-games/README.md

 ## Project Structure

-*   `README.md`: This file, containing information about the project.
+*   `README.md`: This file contains information about the project.
 *   `index.html`: The main home page for the game collection, allowing navigation to each game.
 *   `minesweeper/`:
     *   `index.html`: Contains the HTML, CSS, and JavaScript for the Minesweeper game.